IBM/ibm-spectrum-scale-install-infra/roles/callhome/README.md

 - The parameters required to configure callhome are as follows:
   - Customer information such as customer_name, customer_email, customer_id, customer_country.
   - If proxy is enabled, the proxy information such as proxy_ip, proxy_port, proxy_user, proxy_password.
-- The rpms required for callhome installation are as follows:
-  - gpfs.java-5.0.4-x.x86_64.rpm
-  - gpfs.callhome-ecc-client-5.0.4-x.noarch.rpm

 Design
 ---------------------------